 Jack F. Cahn, CMT

-— Thinking Man’s Trader does not assume the risk of its clients trading futures and offers no warranties expressed or implied.
+— Contrary Thinker does not assume the risk of its client’s trading futures and offers no warranties expressed or implied.
 The opinions expressed here are my own and grounded in sources I believe to be reliable but not guaranteed.

 –Trading futures and options involve the risk of loss.
-Please consider carefully whether futures or options are appropriate to your financial situation.
-Only risk capital should be used when trading futures or options.
+Please consider carefully whether futures or options are appropriate for your financial situation.
+Use only risk capital when trading futures or options